keeps/commons-ip-dotnet/README.md

 ### Compile new commons-ip-x.x.x.dll
 IKVM has a large number of aplications and functionalities.
 In this project, the propose is to create a dll file from a jar library that is possible to import into a .Net project and use it without any complication or major setup.

-Below are the bash commands to apply in order to create a new *.dll file from the jar libraries
+Below are the bash commands to apply in order to create a new DLL file from the jar libraries

 ```bash
 ikvmc.exe #to view help command
 ```
-In the previous version of java (< 8), (-recurse) parameter is not needed because only is needed a jar with all dependencies inside.
+In the previous version of java (below version 8), *-recurse* parameter is not needed because only is needed a jar with all dependencies inside.
 In case of java 8 a jar library and a folder with all 3rd party jar files are used.
 ```bash
 ikvmc.exe -target:library (PATH-JAR-FILE) -recurse:(FOLDER-PATH-WITH-JAR-DEPENDENCIES) -out:(OUTPUT-DLL-FILENAME)
 ```